AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

 You can add hyperlinks to dimension items to make them clickable within a freeform table in Analysis Workspace.

-This is useful in the following circumstances:
+Adding hyperlinks to dimension items can be helpful when the dimension item value contains a URL:

-* Add hyperlinks to dimension items that display a URL (for example, the Page URL dimension)
+* Add hyperlinks to dimension items that display a URL (for example, a Page URL dimension)

-* Add hyperlinks to dimension items that contain breakdowns that displays a URL (for example, a Page Name dimension that has a breakdown of the Page URL dimension)
+* Add hyperlinks to dimension items that contain breakdowns that displays a URL (for example, a Page Name dimension that has a breakdown of a Page URL dimension)

 To add hyperlinks to one or more dimension items: